Understanding Value-Based Care Models

 Source: Centers for Medicare & Medicaid Services and other sources

-Fee-for-service care models create financial incentives for the quantity of care provided, since reimbursements are tied to the types and number of treatments and tests a patient receives.
-For example, health organizations are incentivized to recommend one more test or a short hospital stay for observation.
+Fee-for-service care models create financial incentives for the quantity of care provided, since reimbursements are tied to the types and number of treatments and tests a patient receives, which potentially drive up the cost for payers, facilities, and patients.
+For example, healthcare providers are incentivized to recommend one more test or a short hospital stay for observation.
 Value-based care models aim to make care delivery more efficient and less expensive, so providers are compensated for the quality of the care they provide.
-For example, in the UK the RightCare program includes a toolkit that local health providers can use to speed up diagnosis and treatment and improve access to specialist care for patients with progressive neurological conditions.

 Goals for Medicare Value-Based Payment Programs